imujtaba8488/package_im_stepper/README.md

 * Introducing the `activeStep` property, a __simpler__ way to control the steppers either from built-in buttons, by tapping, or from external buttons.

-* __Note for existing users:__ Do you prefer the new way of controlling steppers, or the older way was better?
-Please vote [here]()!
+* __Message for existing users:__ Do you prefer the new way of controlling steppers, or the older way was better?
+Please vote [here](https://forms.gle/zsr7NBviR6bqaGRi6)!
 This message will be removed in version 0.1.3.

 ## About